GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 # Extension Overview

-A client has the option of refusal and the power to impose upper bound maxima on several resources (see {{flow-control}}), but otherwise its join status for all multicast channels is entirely managed by the server.
+The server coordinates multicast channel membership, subject to the resource limits advertised by the client (see {{flow-control}}).
+The server requests that a client join a channel by sending an MC_JOIN frame and instructs the client to leave a channel by sending an MC_LEAVE frame.

- * A client MUST NOT join a channel without receiving instructions from a server to do so.
+* A client MUST NOT join a channel except in response to an MC_JOIN frame sent by the server for that channel.
- * A client MUST leave joined channels when instructed by the server to do so.
- * A client MAY leave channels or refuse to join channels, regardless of instructions from the server.
+* A client that processes an MC_LEAVE frame for a channel to which it is joined MUST leave that channel.
+* A client MAY decline any MC_JOIN request and MAY leave a joined channel without receiving an MC_LEAVE frame.

 ## Channel Management

-The client tells its server about some restrictions on resources that it is capable of processing with the initial values in the multicast_client_params transport parameter ({{transport-parameter}}) and later can update these limits with MC_LIMITS {{client-limits-frame}} frames.
-Servers ensure the set of channels the client is currently requested to join remains within these advertised client limits as covered in {{flow-control}}.
+The client initially advertises limits on the multicast channel resources it currently permits in the multicast_client_params transport parameter ({{transport-parameter}}), and can update those limits using MC_LIMITS ({{client-limits-frame}}) frames.

-The server asks the client to join channels with MC_JOIN ({{channel-join-frame}}) frames and to leave channels with MC_LEAVE ({{channel-leave-frame}}) frames.
+The server keeps the set of channels it has asked the client to join within the current limits, as described in {{flow-control}}.

 The server uses the MC_ANNOUNCE ({{channel-announce-frame}}) frame before any join or leave frames for the channel to describe the channel properties to the client, including values the client can use to ensure the server's requests remain within the limits it has sent to the server, as well as the secrets necessary to decode the headers of packets in the channel.
+A server SHOULD NOT send an MC_ANNOUNCE frame for the same channel more than once to each client except as needed for recovery.
-Sending an MC_ANNOUNCE before an MC_JOIN ensures the client can establish the necessary state required to join and retire any connection IDs that might collide with channel IDs.
+Sending an MC_ANNOUNCE before an MC_JOIN allows the client to create the local state needed to process a subsequent join request and to retire any connection IDs that conflict with the announced Channel ID.
 MC_KEY frames provide the secrets necessary to decode the payload of packets in the channel.
 {{fig-client-channel-states}} shows the states a channel has from the client's point of view.

+A client MUST NOT use a Channel ID received in an MC_ANNOUNCE frame as a connection ID for the associated unicast connection.
+If that value is already in use as a connection ID, the client SHOULD retire the conflicting connection ID as soon as possible.
+Because the server knows which connection IDs are in use, it MUST NOT send an MC_JOIN frame for the channel until the client has retired the conflicting connection ID.

-Joining a channel after receiving an MC_JOIN frame is OPTIONAL for clients.
+A server SHOULD send an MC_ANNOUNCE frame for a channel before sending an MC_KEY frame for that channel.

+A server MUST NOT send an MC_JOIN frame for a channel unless it has sent, or is sending in the same packet, both an applicable MC_ANNOUNCE frame and an applicable MC_KEY frame for that channel.

+An MC_JOIN frame requests, but does not require, that the client join the channel.
-Client responses to join, leave, and retire requests are described in {{client-response}}.
+Client responses to MC_JOIN, MC_LEAVE, and MC_RETIRE frames are described in {{client-response}}.

-The server ensures that in aggregate, all channels that the client has currently been asked to join and that the client has not left, declined to join or retired fit within the limits indicated by the initial values in the transport parameter or last MC_LIMITS ({{client-limits-frame}}) frame the server received.

 This extension does not define an application-layer catalogue or content-selection protocol.
 Application protocols determine what content, service, program, representation, or other application context is relevant to a connection.
-The multicast extension merely provides a transport mechanism by which the server can describe channels that are available in that context and request that the client join or leave them.
+The multicast extension merely provides a transport mechanism by which the server can describe channels that are available in that context, request that the client join them, and instruct the client to leave them.
 A server is not expected to announce every multicast channel that it operates to every client.
 The set of channels announced to any specific client can be limited by application-layer state, prior application requests, receiver limits, server policy, or any combination of these.